TallKite/linnstrument-firmware/README.md

 There's a school of thought that says there's only 12 notes, it's not that hard to learn your way around, and removing 5 of the 12 notes doesn't make the scale all that much more compact.
 So is it really worth condensing if it causes bending issues?
 Perhaps not if one plays only in 12edo.
 But if playing microtonally, condensing a large edo to a smaller scale can be very useful.
 For example, you can condense a 31edo chain-of-5ths scale of 12 notes to get quarter-comma meantone, the dominant tuning in Western music for 200 years.
 Or condense 53edo to the 22 shrutis of Indian music, or to a subset of that.
 But even in 12edo, condensing has its uses.
 For example, you can create a vertical Wicki-Hayden layout.
 (Playing vertically means rotating the LinnStrument 90 degrees.)
 The range is huge, almost 8 octaves on a LinnStrument 128!
 See below for details.

+MONO MODE

+don't quantize X = done
+send only focused cell's X = done update X on noteOff of focused cell = done update Y on noteOff = is already done, but I can't find the code that does it! update Z on noteOff = ditto fix muted trills = done see line 1392

+In OneChannel and ChannelPerRow modes, one midi channel can have mutiple midi notes.
+The LinnStrument's default behavior when this happens is designed for compatibility with non-MPE polyphonic synths.
+When two or more notes are played simultaneously on one channel, pitch bends are quantized to the nearest semitone.
+PITCH/X, TIMBRE/Y and LOUDNESS/Z data is sent for only the latest (most recently played) note.
+When that note is released, the most recent YZ data for the new latest note is sent.

+MicroLinn adds 2 new behaviors that are designed for compatibility with non-MPE monophonic synths.
+PITCH/X: MicroLinn optionally allows slides (doesn't quantize bends to semitones).
+When the latest note is released, the most recent bend for the new latest note is sent.
+LOUDNESS/Z: MicroLinn also optionally smoothes the Z data via a soft takeover, see below.

+*Details: These new behaviors are global, not per-split.
+But they only affect a split that is set to One Channel mode or Channel Per Row mode.
+Z-smoothing can be bypassed on a split by setting LOUDNESS/Z to poly pressure.*

+*Some synths like SWAM use mono MPE, interpreting all midi channels as one voice.
+The Linn is set to ChanPerNote.
+All YZ data is sent for all notes touched, causing very jumpy data.*

+*Do not use poly pressure for TIMBRE/Y or LOUDNESS/Z. Do not use MPE.
+Set the note priority to latest.*

-TIMBRE/Y AND LOUDNESS/Z SMOOTHING
+LOUDNESS/Z SMOOTHING

 The LinnStrument normally resets pressure data at note on/off, and only sends pressure data for the most recent pad held.
-For non-MPE synths (or any synth played in "One Chan" or "ChPerRow" mode), playing a note causes an abrupt jump in Z-value to 0, and releasing a note causes an abrupt jump from 0 to the Z-value of whatever prior pad is still held.
+For non-MPE synths (or any synth played in "One Chan" or "ChPerRow" mode), playing a 2nd note causes an abrupt jump in Z-value to 0, and releasing a note causes an abrupt jump from 0 to the Z-value of whatever prior pad is still held.
 MicroLinn includes a fix by KVR forum member teknico that solves the problem via a "soft takeover" as opposed to a "hard takeover".
-Y-values (timbre) behave similarly, and can optionally be smoothed similarly.
 Accessed through the microLinn menu.
-"Z" affects only Z-values, "Y+Z" affects Y-values too.
+"X" affects only X-values, "Z" affects only Z-values, "X+Z" affects both.

-*Details: The output of Z (loudness) and optionally Y (timbre) when not using Polyphonic Aftertouch is thus changed:*
+*Details: The output of Z (loudness) when not using Polyphonic Aftertouch is thus changed:*
 * *Zero-value messages before note-on and note-off are only sent for the first simultaneous note on the same channel*
 * *Only the maximum value of all simultaneous notes on the same channel is sent* *This allows smoother playing in One Channel and Channel Per Row modes and better compatibility with non-MPE synths, while not impacting Channel per Note (MPE) mode (except in the rare case of more that one note on the same channel).
 See https://www.kvraudio.com/forum/viewtopic.php?t=591770*